gladiofreeeurope/website/content/episodes/2021-05-26 wag the dog/index.md

 {{<figure
   src="movie-vs-reality.jpg"
   link="https://www.cnn.com/ALLPOLITICS/1998/01/24/clinton/"
-  caption="Still of the fictitious President looking at a firefly girl (left) and Lewinsky watching Clinton as he greets staff at the White House during a re-election celebration in November 1996 (right)." >}}
+  caption="The fictitious President looking at a firefly girl (left) and Lewinsky watching Clinton as he greets staff at the White House during a re-election celebration in November 1996 (right)." >}}

 ---